Fun with Density and Transit Statistics

 Critics of smart growth and transit love to cite the example of Los Angeles as being the most dense urbanized area in the United States.
 Imagine auto-oriented L.A. having the highest density — that certainly turns every preconceived notion of density on its head!
 Or does it?

-, it’s just more fun with statistics.
+Actually, it’s just more fun with statistics.
 Simply by changing the boundaries, several different locations can qualify for “the densest place in America.”
 For example:

 • The densest CMSA is New York – Northern New Jersey – Long Island at 2,029 persons per square mile.
 The Los Angeles – Riverside – Orange County CMSA is 482 persons per square mile.